anusha-murali/anusha-murali.github.io/lis.md

 In the above discussion, we found the length of the $\text{LIS}$.
 How do we find the actual longest increasing subsequence itself?

-Having found the DP array, which stores the longest increasing subsequence for every sequence ending in index $i$, we can modify the above function to return the actual $\text{LIS}$ itself.
+Having found the $\text{DP}$ array, which stores the longest increasing subsequence for every sequence ending in index $i$, we can modify the above function to return the actual $\text{LIS}$ itself.
 We start from the largest value of the subsequence and backtrack to find the $\text{LIS}$.
 Note the following function returns just one of the possibly many $\text{LIS}$.

 ```
 def lis(A):